verdaux/BookNotes/Phrases/Insults.md

 - [ ] I could explain how you're wrong but I suspect life has been trying that for years.
 - [ ] Ew!
 How insecure of you
 - [ ] Your mom loves it when I do that
+- [ ] If someone calls you ugly: I was trying to look like you today.